Support for family members

 Knowing what to expect won’t make the diagnosis feel any better, but it can make daily living a little easier to manage.

-If you know someone who has been recently diagnosed and you need introductory information, we have an information map Where can I find the information I need? which may be useful, which is also available in information sheet 1C.
-This introduces you to our resources, services at the MND Association and some of the key external organisations you may need for further guidance.
+If you know someone who has been recently diagnosed, see information sheet 1C - Where can I find the information I need? about our resources and services at the MND Association, and key external organisations for guidance.

-For more resources, see our information for people with or affected by MND, which lists our publications for families, carers and children.
-This includes information for people with or affected by Kennedy’s disease, such as information sheet 2B – Kennedy’s disease.
+For more resources, see our Information for people with or affected by MND, which lists our publications for families, carers and children.
+This includes information for people with or affected by Kennedy’s disease, such as our Kennedy’s disease booklet.

 How can we have more open conversations about what's happening?

-If you still find it hard to do, or particularly emotional, ask a health and social care professional you trust to guide more difficult conversations.
-This can be done at an appointment.
-Assistance from a relevant professional may help everyone to focus and enable you to ask questions as you go.
+If you find it challenging, ask a health and social care professional you trust to guide difficult family conversations.
+This can be done at an appointment and may help everyone to focus and ask questions.

 See the drop down section below What support is available for the family, including children? for more details on how to support younger people.